JakubKorytko/file-manager/README.md

 To add a new command:

 1. Create a new file in the [fm_commands](./fm_commands/) directory or copy [fm_commands/.example.py](./fm_commands/.example.py) and rename it.
-Use the name of the command as the name of the file but follow the snake case naming convention.
+Use the name of the command as the name of the file and follow the **snake_case** naming convention.

 1. Add the following import to the file: